There are certain circumstances in which a dismissal may be classed as automatically unfair, regardless of the employee’s length of service.

-An automatically unfair dismissal is a dismissal that is so inherently unfair that an employee is not usually required to prove two years’ continuous service.
+An automatically unfair dismissal is a dismissal that is so inherently unfair that an employee is not required to prove two years’ continuous service.
 This is because employees are afforded specific proection by law if dismissed in circumstances where the dismissal violates their basic employment rights.
 The only exception is where the employee is dismissed because of a TUPE transfer.

 Where an employee is able prove one of the reasons prohibited by law, there is also no need for them to show that their employer acted unreasonably or failed to follow a fair procedure, as is necessary to establish the basis of an ordinary unfair dismissal claim.
 The reason, in itself, will be considered automatically unfair, with no further consideration as to either the reasonableness of the decision to dismiss or the procedural fairness of the employer’s actions.

-How does it differ from unfair dismissal?
+How do automatically unfair dismissals differ from unfair dismissals?